vyfor/cord.nvim/README.md

 ## ❓ FAQ
 ### Why Rust?
-> There are two primary reasons as to why the project has been rewritten in Rust.
-Firstly, the compilation process: Kotlin/Native, despite compiling to native code, still relies on the JVM for its compiler, which is inconvenient, aside from that, compile times are quite slow.
-Secondly, Rust is known for its performance and safety, which is why the change was made.
+> This plugin was initially written in Kotlin.
+Kotlin/Native, despite compiling to native code, still relies on the JVM for its compiler which is inconvenient, and aside from that, compile times are quite slow.

 ### Why was Lua not considered?
 > The internal code needs to run on a separate thread due to Discord's ratelimit enforcement between connections.
 Implementing multithreading is much simpler in Rust compared to Lua.
 Although, a considerable part of the codebase still relies on Lua code.